solanum-tuberosums/bangazonOrientationAPI/README.md

-# bangazonOrientationAPI
+# Bangazon Orientation API

 An open API for Bangazon, a fictitious company of Nashville Software School, built with the Django REST framework.

-# Bangazon Orientation API

 ## Requirements